HL7/PDDI-CDS/pages/_includes/start.md

 * highlight specific instances that are unique to this implementation -->

-Clinical Quality Language [(CQL)](https://ecqi.healthit.gov/cql-clinical-quality-language) is developed by HL7 for clinical expertises to express clinical knowledge in an author-friendly and human-readable language.
+[CQL](https://ecqi.healthit.gov/cql-clinical-quality-language) was developed by HL7 for clinical experts to express knowledge in an author-friendly and human-readable language.

 All artifact logics that clinical domain experts can express using CQL are wrapped in a container called a library.
 There is a set of declarations documented in [CQL Specification](http://cql.hl7.org) that need to be defined to provide information about the library.
 Those declarations are Library, Data Models, Libraries, Terminology, Parameters, Context and Statements.